Understanding peacefulness through the world news: Methodology

 \subsection{GPI data}

-GPI \cite{gpi_site} measures the relative position of nations' and regions' peacefulness.
-The index ranks 163 independent states and territories according to their level of peacefulness, and it is created by the Institute for Economics \& Peace (IEP).
-GPI score data are available from 2008 until 2019 at a yearly level (see, e.g., the most recent GPI report (2019) \cite{gpi_report_2019}).
-The score for each country is continuous, normalized on a scale of 1 to 5.
-It should be underlined that the higher the score, the less peaceful a country is.
-For example, in 2019, Iceland has been the most peaceful country with GPI 1.072, whereas Somalia has been the least peaceful country with GPI 3.574.
-The index is constructed from 23 indicators related to Ongoing Domestic and International Conflict, Societal Safety and Security, and Militarisation domains (see \nameref{appendix} or \cite{gpi_report_2019} for a detailed list of the indicators).
+GPI \cite{gpi_site} ranks 163 independent states and territories according to their level of peacefulness, and it was created by the Institute for Economics \& Peace (IEP).
+GPI data are available from 2008 until 2020 at a yearly level (GPI report 2020 \cite{gpi_report_2020}).
+The score for each country is continuous, normalized on a scale of 1 to 5, where the higher the score, the less peaceful a country is.
+For example, in 2019, Iceland was the most peaceful country with GPI $=1.072$, whereas Somalia was the least peaceful country with GPI $=3.574$.
+The index is constructed from 23 indicators related to Ongoing Domestic and International Conflict, Societal Safety and Security, and Militarisation domains \cite{gpi_report_2020} (detailed list of indicators in Appendix \nameref{appendix1}).
 These indicators are weighted and combined into one overall score.
-For GPI construction, data are derived from official sources, such as governmental data, institutional surveys, and military data.
+The weights for the GPI indicators can be retrieved from the GPI reports \cite{gpi_report_2020}.
+For the GPI construction, data are derived from official sources, such as governmental data, institutional surveys, and military data.

-For the purposes of this study, the frequency of the GPI increases from yearly to monthly data.
-In particular, the GPI data are upsampled linearly.
-Every yearly GPI value is assigned to January of the corresponding year.
-The upsampling is definitively an assumption, since the monthly data generated do not correspond to the real monthly GPI.
-However, considering that monthly data are not available, linear upsampling is the simplest assumption.
-After upsampling, from 11 yearly values (2008 - 2019), we obtain 133 monthly values in total (January 2008 - January 2019).
+For this study, we increase the frequency of GPI from yearly to monthly data using linear interpolation.
+Every yearly GPI value is assigned to March of the corresponding year since most of the annual GPI indicators are measured until this month.
+The linear upsampling is an assumption (the simplest) since the monthly data generated do not correspond to the real monthly GPI.
+After upsampling, from 13 yearly values we obtain 145 months in total (March 2008 - March 2020).